 The Explorer+ has far fewer navigation features and a more limited interface than dedicated GPS models.
 Still, it works well for simple navigation and tracking.
 The Explorer+ is also an emergency personal locator beacon, and we caution against navigating with and draining the batteries of your lifeline.
 But, if you're okay relying on a single device and willing to carry a backup power source, this is the way to go.
 For anyone wanting to travel deep in the backcountry with a device featuring both messaging and navigation capabilities, the inReach Explorer+ is unparalleled.
 (We recommend the more compact inReach Mini as a personal locator and messager if you also have another means of navigating.)

-Read review: Garmin inReach Explorer+
+Read more: Garmin inReach Explorer+ review

 Why You Should Trust Us

-To test these devices, we put together an all-star crew of outdoor adventurers.
+To test these devices, we assembled an all-star crew of outdoor adventurers.
 Our head testers include: Chris McNamara, the founder of OutdoorGearLab, who at one point was calculated to have spent 3% of his life on El Capitan in Yosemite; Amber King, who when she's not teaching science to her students, can be found covering long distances running, biking, or rafting in Colorado; Ethan Newmanwho is a climbing and canyoneering guide in Southwest Utah; and Aaron Rice, a ski patroller, avalanche instructor, and wilderness guide in New Mexico.

 Analysis and Test Results

-We tested these handheld GPS devices over the course of years — hiking, skiing, mountaineering, canyoneering, kayaking, mountain biking, mapping plant populations, and more.
+We tested these handheld GPS devices over the years — hiking, skiing, mountaineering, canyoneering, kayaking, mountain biking, mapping plant populations, and more.
 We have marked and navigated to waypoints, compared map drawing speed, and tested the compasses of each unit against a trusty old, magnetic standby.
 We logged hundreds of miles on foot in Colorado, Washington, Utah, New Mexico, and Alaska.
 More than a dozen people — who range from GPS experts to complete novices — used these units to provide diverse feedback and bring you a review of some of the best handheld GPS units on the market.

 We rated our selection of handheld GPS units on six scoring metrics: reception, ease of use, display quality, speed, weight and size, and versatility.
 It is important to note that these are some of the best and most popular options available on the market; while scores may vary, the numbers are based on how well each device compared to the competition.
 Some of these qualities are undeniably more important than others, namely reception and ease of use.
 Without the accuracy of a satellite and the efficiency of a GPS, you might as well be using a map and compass.